hevrard/csmith/HUGUES.md

 # build LLVM with coverage

+Install required package using "sudo apt install cmake" and "sudo apt install ninja-build" Download llvm-5.0.0 source and unzip in ../llvm-5.0.0.src Download clang source and unzip in ../llvm-5.0.0.src/tools/clang Create a build folder and call cmake from there

 We consider we build LLVM using gcc.
 Pass the "--coverage" flag as an extra C and C++ flag: